 First the car I am in needs to be going at a somewhat slow and steady speed.
 It can’t buzz through the city because it’s only a few blocks long and it can’t just sit there in traffic at the busiest times because the light effect may get shaky.
 So, knowing that the show is open till midnight, I chose a Saturday night after 10:00pm to start the shooting.
 It doesn’t take much equipment at all.
 A sturdy tripod quick release adapter screwed onto a suction cup for the car, a cooperative assistant to drive back and forth till you are happy with the shots and of course an OM-D model camera with Live Composite and the M.Zuiko ED 8mm F1.8 FISHEYE PRO.
 I hooked the suction cup just outside the sun roof so I could reach the camera while sitting.
 I could have also used the OI Share app with its new update has the ability to do Live Composite through the Wi-Fi connection.
 I went with the more manual set up with me depressing the shutter to activate and stop the LC.

-Once I had all those in place I started to have my assistant, wife actually, drive in the closest to middle lane which centered me as best as possible and I would start the Live Composite feature at a stop light setting the base image so as we started to leave the light I would commence taking the actual shot.
+Once I had everything set up I started to have my assistant (my wife, actually) drive in the closest to middle lane which centered me as best as possible and I would start the Live Composite feature at a stop light setting the base image so as we started to leave the light I would commence taking the actual shot.

 With Live Composite, the best feature is the ability to know you likely will not be losing much detail because of blown out areas as the Live Composite only records the newest highlights over the base image I made while stopped at the light.
 With the car moving, these newest highlights would blur into a sea of color with the road staying static from the center line while my wife held her spot in the lane the best she could.
 If you start to swerve at all or switch a lane you will get those blurs in your image and they just don’t have the same effect as your car moving fast in a straight direction.